Mission

 ·Motorists experience difficult sight lines due to the topography and slow moving commercial vehicles.

-·School buses carrying students from Soutland and Senath-Hornersville school districts cross the busy highway, or travel the route daily to and from Kennett Career and Technology Center.
+·School buses carrying students from Southland and Senath-Hornersville school districts cross the busy highway, or travel the route daily to and from Kennett Career and Technology Center.

 ·In the past 15 months, 29 serious injuries or deaths have occurred on this segment of roadway (January 2025-Source tracking of MSHP Crash Reports).